For those who wear Stoic armor against the world of Absurd,

 📚Mnemosyne Memory, resistance, mythic legacy Mnemosyne (Greek Titaness) Offers remembrance and rebellion after death.
 Drinking her water preserves selfhood as symbolic fire.

-🫗Lethe Oblivion, serenity, union with the Logos Lethe (Greek deity/river) Offers dissolution into cosmic unity.
+🫗Lethe Oblivion, serenity, union with the Logos24 Lethe (Greek deity/river) Offers dissolution into cosmic unity.
 Ego is shed.
 One joins the natural order in tranquil non-being.

 🍀Kekius Maximus Nihilistic malevolence Internet culture; Egyptian frog god of darkness Malevolent trickster god of those 🫥Lingering Souls that turned their apathy into destruction, harming others in their self-indulgence.